jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 #### 2.x Getting the constructor of an object instance

-In JavaScript we can obtain the constructor of an object instance by simply referring to the `constructor` property on an object.
+In JavaScript we can obtain the constructor of an object instance by simply referring to the `constructor` property of that object.
 In v8 we need to make a call to the `v8::Object::GetConstructor` method on a `v8::Object` instance.

 ***Figure 2.x - Getting the constructor of an object instance in C++ with V8***